-For Believers, our trials are opportunities — opportunities for us to walk in the example of our Saviour.
-When we begin to endure and become a partaker of Messiah’s sufferings, then we enter the school of endurance, learning to endure as He did.
-Such opportunities are to be rejoiced over with exceeding joy!
+For Believers, trials are opportunities — opportunities to walk in the example of our Saviour.
+Trials help our endurance so that we may become a partaker of Messiah’s sufferings.
+Trials are our entrance into the school of endurance, learning to endure as Messiah did.
+Such opportunities are to be rejoiced over!

 Now all these things happened unto them (the children of Israel) for examples: and they are written for our admonition, upon whom the ends of the world are come.
-(1Corithians 10:11)
+(1Corinthians 10:11)